jhlau/hdp-wsi/README.md

 Running the System
 ==================
 * Generate the input files for the system (format described below).
-* Fix the GSL library path for compiling hdp (in topicmodelling/hdp/Makefile)
+* Fix the GSL library path for compiling hdp (in topicmodelling/hdp/Makefile).
-* Set up HDP parameters (such as the gamma and alpha paramters, stopwords); these settings are in the topic model script (topicmodelling/run_topicmodel.sh)
+* Set up HDP parameters (such as the gamma and alpha paramters, stopwords); these settings are in the topic model script (topicmodelling/run_topicmodel.sh).
-* Set up WSI parameters; these settings are in the WSI script (run_wsi.sh)
+* Set up WSI parameters; these settings are in the WSI script (run_wsi.sh).
-* Execute run_wsi.sh
+* Execute run_wsi.sh.

 WSI Input Format
 ================
 * num_test_instances.all.txt: contains the number of TEST instances/documents for the WSI system, one line per lemma.
-* all/<target_word>.lemma: contains the instances/documents for the WSI system, one file per lemma and one line per instance/document.
+* all/target_word.lemma: contains the instances/documents for the WSI system, one file per lemma and one line per instance/document.

 Note that the total number of instances may be greater than the TEST instances - the test instances are instances of interest that will be evaluated.
 The remaining instances are additional/training instances for the topic model to produce higher quality senses.
-The test instances should ALWAYS be put at the beginning of the input file (all/<target_word>.lemma), i.e. if there are 100 test instances and 200 additional/training instances, the first 100 lines of the input file should contain the 100 test instances, and the next 200 lines are the additional/training instances.
+The test instances should ALWAYS be put at the beginning of the input file (all/target_word.lemma), i.e. if there are 100 test instances and 200 additional/training instances, the first 100 lines of the input file should contain the 100 test instances, and the next 200 lines are the additional/training instances.

 WSI Output
 ==========
 * tm_wsi: contains the sense distribution for each instance/document (one document per line).
-The instances correpond to the original order of the input file (all/<target_word>.lemma).
+The instances correpond to the original order of the input file (all/target_word.lemma).
 * tm_wsi.topics: gives the top-10 terms for the induced topics (one topic per line).
-* topic_worprob: contains python pickle files which contains the word distribution of the induced
+* topic_worprob: contains python pickle files which contains the word distribution of the induced senses. for each lemma.
-* senses
-for each lemma.

 Publications